How to Use Elbow Crutches Correctly

 Learning to use elbow crutches (also called forearm crutches) properly is essential for a safe and efficient recovery.
-Whether you're recovering from surgery, a fracture, or a soft tissue injury, this comprehensive guide will help you master proper crutch technique, avoid common mistakes, and optimize your healing process.
+Whether you're recovering from surgery, a fracture, or a soft tissue injury, this comprehensive guide will help you master proper crutch technique, avoid common mistakes, and optimise your healing process.

-Understanding Elbow Crutches and Weight Bearing Status
+1. Understanding Elbow Crutches and Weight Bearing Status

 Elbow crutches are designed to help you maintain mobility while protecting an injured leg.
 Unlike underarm crutches, they support your weight through your arms and wrists rather than your armpits, reducing the risk of nerve damage and allowing better maneuverability.